Step 4: Practicing the Presence - Waking up to God

 16 When Jacob awoke from his sleep, he thought, “Surely the LORD is in this place, and I was not aware of it.”

 Life has a way of distracting us from God.
-It is easy to forget He is there.
-If we were honest, we would admit that we regularly ignore God.
+If we were honest, we would admit that we regularly ignore God; we simply forget that He is there.
+We must remind ourselves that He is there… that He is here, always.
+We need to Practice the Presence of God.

 Dietrich Bonhoeffer wrote, “The early morning belongs to the church of the Risen Christ.”
-This week, we turn our attention to following the pattern that Jesus showed us in giving your first moments when you awaken to acknowledge the presence of God.
+This week, we turn our attention to following the pattern that Jesus showed us in giving your first moments when you awaken to acknowledge God’s presence.
 He is there in the room waiting for you to get up and join Him.
+While you slept He kept watch over you with His song of love (Ps 121:4, 42:8).
 Like Jacob, we need a wakeup call to remind us that “when I awake, I am still with you.”
 (Ps 139:18)

 Your turn: